elsampsa/valkka-core/README.md

   - .. and now you should be able to run the test programs
   - Debian package can be created simply with "make package"

-Creating the python interface: go to "python/" directory and read there "README.md"
+Creating the python3 interface: go to "python/" directory and read there "README.md"

 ### Contribute